 “I don’t think contemporary art should be for everyone,” John Waters said during a recent interview at Indecent Exposure, his retrospective at the Baltimore Museum of Art.
 “What if contemporary art is just for a select few?
 What’s wrong with that?”

-He adult-splained to me that movies belong in movie theaters, whereas the work in the museum—including “Kiddie Flamingos,” a hilarious video featuring children in colorful wigs reading a slightly sanitized Pink Flamingos script—was Art with a capital A, intended for collectors to buy.
-He added that when he moved from films to art it was essential for him to separate his movie career from his art in order for the art world, meaning collectors and curators, to take him seriously.
+He adult-splained to me that movies belong in movie theaters, whereas the work in the museum—including “Kiddie Flamingos,” a hilarious video featuring children in colorful wigs reading a slightly sanitized Pink Flamingos script—was Art with a capital A, intended for collectors to BUY.
+He added that when he moved from film to visual art it was essential for him to separate his movie career from his art in order for collectors and curators to take him seriously.

-I cited recent examples of films I had seen in museums, such as Arthur Jafa’s “Love is the Message, The Message is Death” at SFMOMA and Youssef Nabil’s “I Saved My Belly Dancer” at the Perez, where the gallery was dark and cinematic with comfy seating like a theater, but he wasn’t having it.
+I cited recent examples of film I had viewed in museums, such as Arthur Jafa’s “Love is the Message, The Message is Death” at SFMOMA and Youssef Nabil’s “I Saved My Belly Dancer” at the Perez, where the gallery was dark and cinematic with comfy seating like a theater, but he wasn’t having it.
 I’m not sure if he thought I was being dumb or he just wanted to avoid the conversation, but I was earnest in my line of questioning.

 Why is there a semantic divide between “art” and things that look and smell and act like art that are deemed not art?
 Who gets to decide?
 Whom does this divide serve?
 And how can art writers use their skills and influence to challenge antiquated barriers between art and audience?
 In an age with growing numbers of artists, why are cultural institutions decrying declining attendance and full-time art critic jobs disappearing?

 The author with John Waters at the BMA, photo by Jill Fannon